 A physical examination, health tests for tuberculosis and other diseases, and a criminal background check may be required for employment.
 Voluntary certification from the National Association for Home Care and Hospice can help individuals obtain employment.

 Education for this position usually comes from on-the-job training with supervisors, experienced patient care attendants, and registered nurses.
 Workers receive training in housekeeping duties, emergency response procedures, safety techniques, and special patient care considerations.
 The exact length of the training varies based on the employer; an evaluation may be completed at the end of the training to ensure that the individual can properly perform the necessary work duties.

 Salary Info and Job Outlook

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the employment of home health and personal care aides is expected to grow by about 48% from 2012 to 2022, one of the fastest growing industries in the nation for this decade.
-The BLS also predicts that nursing aides, orderlies, and attendants will see job opportunities increase by about 21% during the same time frame.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the employment of personal care aides is expected to grow by about 26% from 2014 to 2024, and home health aides can expect a 38% job increase in their field for the same decade.
+The BLS also predicts that nursing assistants and orderlies will see job opportunities increase by about 17% during the same time frame.

 The median annual salary earned by home health aides was $21,920 according to a report published by the BLS in May 2015.
 The same source indicated that personal care aides earned a median of $20,980 in May 2015, while nursing assistants earned a median of $25,710 a year.

 Personal care attendants assist individuals with routine tasks such as personal grooming and dressing, and may also administer medications, perform housecleaning and cooking tasks, and provide companionship while monitoring the patient's physical, emotional, or mental condition.
 The aging population is contributing to high job growth in this field.